-- More fluids: Dehydration decreases blood volume, causing blood pressure to drop.
+- More fluids.
+Dehydration decreases blood volume, causing blood pressure to drop.
 Staying hydrated is especially important when exercising.

-- Foods high in folate: Too little folate can have the same effect as too little vitamin B-12.
+- Foods high in folate.
+Too little folate can have the same effect as too little vitamin B-12.
 Examples of folate-rich foods include asparagus, garbanzo beans, and liver.

-- Salt: Salty foods can increase blood pressure.
+- Salt.
+Salty foods can increase blood pressure.
 Try eating canned soup, smoked fish, cottage cheese, and olives.

-- Licorice tea: Licorice may reduce the effect of aldosterone, the hormone that helps regulate the impact of salt on the body.
-Drinking licorice tea can help increase blood pressure rates, according to a case presented in The British Medical Journal.
+- Licorice tea.
+Licorice may reduce the effect of aldosterone, the hormone that helps regulate the impact of salt on the body.
+Drinking licorice tea can help increase blood pressure rates, according to a case presented in the British Medical Journal.

-- Caffeine: Coffee and caffeinated tea may temporarily spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.
+- Caffeine.
+Coffee and caffeinated tea may temporarily spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.

 Talk to your doctor or a dietitian about the foods you should scratch off your shopping list and those you should eat in moderation.
 There are ways you can modify daily behaviors that may help as well.

 Here are a few other changes you can make to your diet to raise your blood pressure: